Sole Proprietorship Taxes

 Filing Your Sole Proprietorship Taxes

 Your sole proprietorship's profits are treated as simple income on your personal income tax return, but with a few caveats.
 First, you will be taxed for the full profits of your business, even if you have not personally withdrawn the money.
-That means that even if the money is being held in a company account and may not be presently accessible, you are taxed as if it were in your personal account and the money were freely available.
 Second, in addition to a traditional personal income tax statement, you will have to fill out a Schedule C (detailing your profits or losses) and a Schedule SE (see the information on self-employment taxes below) which you submit alongside your 1040 income tax return to the IRS.

 In a sole proprietorship, you can take business deductions just like with other forms of business.
 This means that you can deduct things such as operating expenses and advertising, as well as business-related travel and entertainment (though be very careful to ensure it really is business-related).
 Start-up costs, such as buying business equipment, can also typically be deducted.

 To take advantage of deductions, however, you will need to keep meticulous records.
-People often try to take advantage of this system and start calling everything "business related."
-The IRS knows this.
 If you're going to take a deduction, you should be able to demonstrate to the IRS that it was a legitimate business expense.

 Finally, it is smart to keep separate accounts for your personal and business expenses.
 This will help you maintain clear, business-only records.
 Just as importantly, this will also demonstrate to the IRS if they ever audit you that you tried to separate your business expenditures from your personal ones.